-- you acquired the collectable for \$500 or less - you acquired an interest in the collectable for \$500 or less before 16 December 1995, or - you acquired an interest in the collectable when it had a market value of \$500 or less.
+- you acquired the collectable for \$500 or less - you acquired an interest in the collectable for \$500 or less before 16 December 1995 - you acquired an interest in the collectable when it had a market value of \$500 or less.

 If you dispose of a number of collectables individually that you would usually dispose of as a set, you are exempt from paying CGT only if you acquired the set for \$500 or less.
-This does not apply to collectables you acquired before 16 December 1995.
+This does not apply to an individual collectable you acquired before 16 December 1995, which is exempt from CGT if you acquired it for less than \$500 - irrespective of whether or not it would usually be disposed of as part of a set.